sinatra/sinatra.github.com/configuration.markdown

 ### `:static` - enable/disable static file routes

-Boolean that determines whether static files should be served from the application's public directory (see the `:public` option).
+Boolean that determines whether static files should be served from the application's public directory (see the `:public` setting).
 When `:static` is truthy, Sinatra will check if a static file exists and serve it before checking for a matching route.

-The `:static` option is enabled by default when the `public` directory exists.
+The `:static` setting is enabled by default when the `public` directory exists.

 ### `:public` - static files directory

 A string specifying the directory where static files should be served from.
-By default, this is assumed to be a directory named "public" within the root directory (see the `:root` option).
+By default, this is assumed to be a directory named "public" within the root directory (see the `:root` setting).
 You can set the public directory explicitly with:

     set :public, '/var/www'

-The best way to specify an alternative directory name within the root of the application is to use a deferred value that references the `:root` option:
+The best way to specify an alternative directory name within the root of the application is to use a deferred value that references the `:root` setting:

     set :public, Proc.new { File.join(root, "static") }